jimothy001/GrayScottPerlin/README.md

 NOTE: Perlin noise bias is generated and applied at the level of the reaction diffusion cell, but the linework that visually represents it in the app is averaged within a bin and drawn at a larger scale for human readability.

-2d biased Laplacian operations for reaction diffusion, where:
+Image below illustrates 2d biased Laplacian operations for reaction diffusion, where:

 a = cell value of chemical A